 Metro Vancouver including Coquitlam, Port Coquitlam and Port Moody, Surrey, Richmond, Burnaby, New Westminster, Vancouver, North Vancouver, Maple Ridge, Pitt Meadows, Abbotsford and Langley.

-Canadian Red Cross has given Safe + Sound the honour and responsibility of taking care of all Red Cross National Training Contracts in the Tri-Cities area.
+We are honoured to take care of all Red Cross National Training Contracts in the Tri-Cities area.

 Our national contracts include:

 American Eagle, APTA, Boston Pizza, CML Healthcare/ Life Labs, CN Rail, CP Rail, GAP, Indigo Chapters, La Senza, Liquid Nutrition, Lululemon, Mexx, Paddle Canada, Reitmans, Securitas, Shaw, Sleep Country, Staples, Starbucks, Stitch It, Target and U-Haul.